Home How it works Tutors Subjects Insights FAQ Free Trial

 IGCSE Guide

-Cambridge IGCSE vs Edexcel IGCSE — Differences, Difficulty & Which Is Better
+Cambridge IGCSE vs Edexcel IGCSE — Key Differences and Which to Choose

 The two most common international secondary qualifications.
 How they differ, which one fits your child, and what it actually means for tutoring and preparation.

-Velocity Tuition Academy · IGCSE Boards Explained · Cambridge & Edexcel
+Velocity Tuition Academy · IGCSE Boards Explained · Cambridge and Edexcel

 Most parents ask the Cambridge vs Edexcel question at the wrong moment.
 They ask it after their child has already enrolled at a school that uses one of the boards — by which point the answer is simple: your child takes whatever their school offers.
 The choice has already been made.